 \section{Experiments}

 In this section, we validate the effectiveness of Fira in pre-training and fine-tuning tasks of LLMs.
-In our experiments, we denote our method using the strategy of Eq. (\ref{Fira_pure_update}) as Fira-matrix, and denote our method additionally using the column-wise strategy of Eq. (\ref{Fira_update}) as Fira.
+In our experiments, we denote our method using the strategy of Eqn. \ref{Fira_pure_update} as Fira-matrix, and denote our method additionally using the column-wise strategy of Eqn. \ref{Fira_update} as Fira.